MicrosoftDocs/customer-insights/ci-docs/enrichment-enhanced-addresses.md

 - **Addresses processed and changed**: The number of customer profiles with addresses that were successfully enriched.
 - **Addresses processed and not changed**: The number of customer profiles with addresses that were recognized but not changed.
 It typically happens when the input data is valid and can't be improved by the enrichment.
-- **Addresses not processed and not changed**: The number of profiles with addresses that were not recognized.
+- **Addresses not processed and not changed**: The number of profiles with addresses that weren't recognized.
 Usually for input data that is invalid or not supported by the enrichment.

 ## Next steps